-These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring ALL Staff and Governors know the processes to secure advice, help and support where needed.
-In the first instance a discussion should take place with the DSL and a record kept of this discussion.
-If further advice is needed or the school wishes to make a referral then they would contact the Early Help Hub.
+These children are therefore more vulnerable; our school will identify who our vulnerable children are, ensuring ALL Staff and SMC members know the processes to secure advice, help and support where needed.
+In the first instance, a discussion should take place with the DSL and a record kept of this discussion.
+If further advice is needed, or the school wishes to make a referral then, they would contact the Early Help Hub.